links and books you will find very useful.

 Native American Crafts and Skills by Montgomery (survival book)

-SAS Survival Guide by Wiseman (a pocket book on survival)
+SAS Survival Guide (pocket edition) by Wiseman (a pocket book on survival)

 When All Hell Breaks Loose by Lundin (survival in the ‘burbs)